Fe-Ordan/event-handler-telegram-bot/README.md

 # meeting-telegram-bot

-Event Handler is a telegram [bot](https://core.telegram.org/bots/) which you can create an **event** and put to vote in groups to see who is up for it.
+Event Handler is a telegram [bot](https://core.telegram.org/bots/) which you can create and and put **event** to vote to check who is up for it.